rtCamp/docs.rtcamp.com/rtmedia/developer/api/rtmedia-api/endpoints/upload-endpoint/index.markdown

 custom_fields (optional)
     The meta data as an array of key-value pairs.
 These are stored in the rtm_media_meta table. taxonomy (optional)
     The taxonomy for the media.
 These can be categories, tags or any custom taxonomy.
-Because taxonomies in a multisite environment are stored in different tables for each site, this feature is currently not supported in multisite environments. album_id (optional)
+As taxonomies in a multisite environment are stored in different tables for each site, this feature is currently not supported in multisite environments. album_id (optional)
-    The id of the album the upload should be placed in.
+    The id of the album in which the upload should be placed.
 This could be any post type, or the implicit _rt-media-album_ post type.
 If not provided, the global default 'Wall Posts' album will be assumed. files (optional)
     If the files are already on the server (say via FTP), but just need to be added to rtMedia, a fake file array is passed into this parameter. title (optional)
     The text that will be stored as the title. description (optional)
-    The text/html that'll be stored as the description. rt_media_upload_nonce (required)
+    The text/html that will be stored as the description. rt_media_upload_nonce (required)
     A valid nonce for the upload.
 For an API request, you have to generate nonce via a previous nonce* call.